reg710/BuzzFeedQuizzes/readme.md

 ﻿# Buzzfeed Quizzes -

 This is an Academy PGH project when we were learning SQL.
 My group initially wrote the code to be able to create a quiz and save it to a SQL database.
-After the project ended, I worked with a teammate to expand our code to also allow a user to take quiz from a list of options.
+After the project ended, I worked with a teammate to expand our code to also allow a user to take quiz from a list of pre-made quizzes.

 ## NOTES
 ### MAKING QUIZ